Address: 125 Swanston St, Melbourne VIC 3000

 From an interview with Michael that has been edited

-J O’Donnell was started in 1923 by John Alfred O’Donnell.
+J O’Donnell was established by John Alfred O’Donnell.

-John worked as an apprentice and at a jewellery store before he established his own business in the Methodist Book Buildings.
+John worked as an apprentice and at a jewellery store before he opened his own business in the Methodist Book Buildings.

 I started working for J O’Donnell in 1971 with his son Brian, who continued the business after his father died.
-In 1977 we moved to the Centreway Arcade before settling in the Century Building on Swanston St.
+In 1977 we moved to the Centreway Arcade before settling in the Century Building.

 We took on an apprentice in 1979, Peter Carr, who was with the business until he sadly passed away in 2015.